Committee Chairs and Regional Representatives

 (608) 582-3500 ext.
 2311

 I am a School Psychologist in the Gale-Ettrick-Trempealeau School District in Galesville, Wisconsin.
-I’ve been a practic-ing school psychologist since 2010.
-This will be my first year serving as the Public Relations Committee Co-Chair on the WSPA Board.
-I am excited for the opportunity that the role has to offer in promoting our profession and increasing collaboration amongst school psychologists across the State so that we are able to share ideas and resources and grow professionally togeth-er.
+I’ve been a practicing school psychologist since 2010.
+I am excited for the opportunity that the PR role has to offer in promoting our profession and increasing collaboration amongst school psychologists across the State so that we are able to share ideas and resources and grow professionally together.
 I am very passionate about mental health and trauma-related work.
-Out-side of work, I enjoy spending time with my family and friends, traveling, being outdoors, and all things music.
+Outside of work, I enjoy spending time with my family and friends, traveling, being outdoors, and all things music.

 Hi, my name is Chris Weins.
 I am the Regional Rep from the Suburban area.
 Entering this school year, I have been a school psychologist for the School District of Cudahy (just south of Mil-waukee) since 2005.
 I'm a graduate of the UW-Whitewater School Psychology program.
 My current interests in the field are focused on systems change and the implementation of interventions within a MLSS.
 Outside of work my wife and I have three boys.